ciromattia/kcc/README.md

-  --coverfill           Center-crop only the cover to fill target device screen --forcecolor          Don't convert images to grayscale --forcepng            Create PNG files instead JPEG --noquantize          Don't quantize PNG images to 16 colors --mozjpeg             Create JPEG files using mozJpeg --jpeg-quality        The JPEG quality, on a scale from 0 (worst) to 95 (best).
+  --coverfill           Center-crop only the cover to fill target device screen --forcecolor          Don't convert images to grayscale --forcepng            Create PNG files instead JPEG --pnglegacy           Use a more compatible 8 bit PNG instead of 4 bit.
+  --noquantize          Don't quantize PNG images to 16 colors --mozjpeg             Create JPEG files using mozJpeg --jpeg-quality        The JPEG quality, on a scale from 0 (worst) to 95 (best).
 Default 85 for most devices.